rmrresearch/GhostFragment/docs/source/background/established_methods/mta.rst

 with small-basis HF, B3LYP, and MP2 levels of theory.
 Errors in computed vibrational frequencies were less than a wavenumber.

+:cite:t:`Yeole_2010` applied CG-MTA to conjugated :math:`\pi` systems with small basis DFT and MP2.
+Single point energies, gradients, and optimized geometries were computed and compared to the results of the respective full calculation.
+Overall the results were promising (i.e., chemically accurate) as long as relatively large fragments were used (fragments had radii of 6+ Angstroms).

 :cite:t:`Rahalkar2010` paired CG-MTA with small basis IMS-MP2 and IMS-RI-MP2
 (AFAIK IMS is a disk-based MP2 algoritm in the GAMESS package).
 Comparisons of CG-MTA energies to FMO energies were also presented.
 Overall the comparison shows that three-body FMO performs about as well as CG-MTA, although it is noted that the error in the FMO results tends to increase with basis set size.

+:cite:t:`Sahu2013` applied the grafted MTA procedure to additional clusters.
+Of note they also introduced the idea of an R-goodness for two-, three-, body interactions.
+The manuscript suggests that these higher-body R-goodness parameters could be used to influence the fragmentation procedure; however, a clear description of how to do this is not provided.

 ***********
 MTA Reviews